Organizational Leadership EdD in K-12 Leadership – Quantitative

 Learn to Navigate the K-12 Education Landscape

-Students pursuing their quantitative EdD in Organizational Leadership with an Emphasis in K-12 Leadership are taught by education experts within GCU’s College of Doctoral Studies.
-In this program, students will examine the political landscape and ethics surrounding K-12 education, learn the key components of quantitative research designs, develop their skills as academic researchers, interact with statistical tests and statistical analysis software in the context of designing a quantitative research study, explore the concept of synthesizing the scholarly literature to identify problems that emerge to form a researchable topic of study and more.
+By pursuing your quantitative EdD in Organizational Leadership with an Emphasis in K-12 Leadership, you are taught by knowledgeable faculty within GCU’s College of Doctoral Studies.
+With their guidance, you will examine the political landscape and ethics surrounding K-12 education, study the key components of quantitative research designs, develop your skills as an academic researcher, interact with statistical tests and statistical analysis software in the context of designing a quantitative research study, and explore the concept of synthesizing scholarly literature to identify problems that emerge to form a researchable topic of study.

-To graduate from this program, students must take a minimum of 60 credits and pass courses including:
+To graduate from this program, you must take a minimum of 60 credits and pass courses including:

 Careers for an Educational Leadership EdD Graduate

-Earning your EdD in Organizational Leadership with an Emphasis in K-12 Leadership is a great way to strengthen your skillset and become a more effective K-12 instructor.
-Program graduates often go on to pursue opportunities in high school administration and consulting.
-Other positions graduates can consider include:
+Earning your EdD in Organizational Leadership with an Emphasis in K-12 Leadership is a great way to strengthen your skill set with the purpose of becoming a more effective K-12 instructor.
+Program graduates may choose to pursue opportunities in high school administration and consulting.
+Other positions graduates may consider include:

 Time to Completion and Dissertation Process